trivikverma/researchgroup/content/opportunities/joinus.md

 title: "Join Us at CUSP"
 subtitle: >-
-          Our mission is to affect change in urban planning and policy toward inclusive and equitable outcomes for deprived communities in cities.
+          Our mission is to affect change in urban planning and policy toward inclusive and equitable outcomes for deprived communities in urban areas.
           We value building social resilience before deploying technology without any meaningful design and oversight.
 Would you like to reach out for an open or prospective position?
 See below for more information.